-Residents in the Clinical - Counselling Psychology position will be assigned to either, 1) a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time major rotation at the York University Psychology Clinic (YUPC); or 2) a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time rotation at Broadview Psychology.
-In addition, they will spend one half-day per week at OISE from September to August.
+Residents in the Clinical - Counselling Psychology positions will be assigned to either, 1) a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time major rotation at the York University Psychology Clinic (YUPC); or 2) a half-time major rotation at Toronto Metropolitan University Centre for Student Development and Counselling and a half-time rotation at Broadview Psychology.
+Assignment will depend on student preference, experience in intervention, best fit considerations and will take place post-match.
+In addition, residents will spend one half-day per week at OISE from September to August.